AppliedBioinformatics/pangenome/README.md

-# Python script designed to perform tasks associated with the pangenome construction method of iterative mapping and assembly
+# Supplementary script for book chapter: Legume Pangenome Construction Using an Iterative Mapping and Assembly Approach